 Google's launchers are some of the most polished home screen apps out there, but they lack the ability to customize.
 With the old Google Now Launcher, we had Xposed GEL Settings to add options for tweaking the layout, but that project was abandoned when the Pixel Launcher came out.
 Now, a new root mod will give us some key customization settings for Google's latest launcher.

 In many ways, this is like Xposed GEL Settings for the Pixel Launcher.
 It's not quite as feature-rich, but it lets you pick a custom icon pack, apply icons to individual apps, change app labels, and even set custom widget sizes.
-We've really got to hand it to developer Kieron Quinn for creating such an awesome app, because with these extra settings and Google's polish, the Pixel Launcher is now almost perfect.
+Shout out to the XDA Portal team for finding this first, but we've really got to hand it to developer Kieron Quinn for creating such an awesome app, because with these extra settings and Google's polish, the Pixel Launcher is now almost perfect.

 Note: If you have a Pixel device already, just make sure you're rooted.